The Woodcraft Folk: History

 The Woodcraft Folk remained mainly based in working-class districts of industrial towns and cities, notably London, Coventry, and Sheffield, and with strong connections to the Co-operative Societies until the 1960s when it began to acquire a larger middle-class membership.
-During the 1970s to 1990s there was a large increase in new 'districts' (local branches) being founded in suburbs and small towns, some of which were short-lived.
+During the 1970s to 1990s there was a large increase in new "districts" (local branches) being founded in suburbs and small towns, some of which were short-lived.

 Recruitment of new members slowed in the 1990s, apparently due to Scout and Cub groups admitting girls, which removed the Woodcraft Folk's former appeal as the only organisation of its kind welcoming children of both sexes.

-In the 1990s there was considerable debate within the movement, including over whether to keep or abandon the 'Folk Shirt' (a green overshirt worn with badges) and over the role of camping and other outdoor activities.
+In the 1990s there was considerable debate within the movement, including over whether to keep or abandon the "Folk Shirt" (a green overshirt worn with badges) and over the role of camping and other outdoor activities.
 The Woodcraft Folk had traditionally attached great importance to outdoor activities and to urban children having access to the natural world, but camping has had a more peripheral role in recent years.

 In 2000 Woodcraft Folk developed a birthday logo.
 There was much argument about which logo should be used on official publications, with the new square logo favoured for a long time by the Head Office.
 In 2008 Annual Conference Woodcraft Folk voted to stop using the 75th logo and resort only to the round logo on official publications.

 The history within the labour movement can be seen in the book produced by Woodcraft Folk called Fashioning a New World which it commissioned for its 75th birthday.
-Other historical references exist, Cooperative Banners a book available from the Rochdale Pioneers museum contains banners of Woodcraft Folk.
-Woodcraft Folk historical records are held at the University College London.
-Much of these archives can be viewed on-line including resources on how to use them for young peoples groups.
+Other historical references exist, including Cooperative Banners, a book available from the Rochdale Pioneers Museum which includes Woodcraft Folk banners.
+Woodcraft Folk historical records are held at t University College London.
+Much of these archives can be viewed online including resources on how to use them for young people's groups.

+Notable former Woodcraft Folk include the MPs Jeremy Corbyn and Lloyd Russell-Moyle (the latter of whom went on to become the organisation's chief executive), singer Sophie Ellis-Bextor, author and broadcaster Michael Rosen, and journalist Robert Peston.